-This is only my second Mother’s Day as a mom myself, and it’s quickly becoming one of my favorite holidays!
-I love the idea of having a special Mother’s Day tradition that I can do with my family for years to come.
+As a mom myself, I love the idea of having a special Mother’s Day tradition that I can do with my family for years to come.

 And, even better than those lovely Mother’s Day bouquets are the blossoms you find among the redwoods, and spring is the perfect time to see them.
 The forests are abloom right now, so why not take your mom or kids (or both!) to see some beautiful wildflowers?
 The memories of a flower-filled day will last forever.

 Here are three of my favorite redwood forest wildflowers and where you can go to find them!

 1. The Calypso Orchid’s name is derived from the Greek word for “concealment,” as they tend to favor sheltered areas on conifer forest floors.
 Look out for a single, mottled pink flower on a 3- to 10-inch-long stem.
 Also known as the fairy slipper or Venus’s slipper, in the spring (March through June) you can find them blooming throughout the coast redwood range, including at Butano State Park, Humboldt Redwoods State Park and Bothe Napa Valley State Park.

 2. Look out for trillium in Muir Woods, Purisima Creek Redwoods, Henry Cowell Redwoods and many other coast redwood forests.
 There are 44 species of trillium, but western white trillium and giant trillium are both found in the understory of the coast redwood forest.
 Trillium are characterized by three-petaled flowers on a long stem atop three large leaf-like “bracts.”
 Over time, the flower petals can change from white to a deep purple.